thymeleaf/thymeleaf/CONTRIBUTING.markdown

-  * _"Submit"_ means any form of electronic, verbal, or written communication sent to Thymeleaf or its representatives, including but not limited to electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, Thymeleaf for the purpose of discussing and improving the Material, but excluding communication that is conspicuously marked or otherwise designated in writing by you as _"Not a Contribution."
+  * _"Submit"_ means any form of electronic, verbal, or written communication sent to Thymeleaf or its representatives, including but not limited to electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, Thymeleaf for the purpose of discussing and improving the Material but excluding communication that is conspicuously marked or otherwise designated in writing by you as _"Not a Contribution."
   * _"Submission Date"_ means the date on which you submit a Contribution to Thymeleaf.
   * _"Effective Date"_ means the date you execute this agreement or the date You first submit a